 Healthier Chickens, Higher Production Rates, Safer Environment

-For sterilizing equipment and surfaces used in preparing poultry products for market, strong chemicals are often used in the industry.
+For sterilizing equipment and surfaces used in preparing poultry products for the market, strong chemicals are often used in the industry.
 Chemicals like chlorine often leave residue on surfaces and are harmful to both workers and animals.

 Hypochlorous acid produced by commercial water ionizers is non-toxic and has actually proven to be more effective at eliminating harmful bacteria and pathogens.
-This type of hypchlorous acid eliminates bacteria quickly and dissipates quickly making safer for workers.
+This type of hypochlorous acid eliminates bacteria quickly and dissipates quickly making safer for workers.

 Commercial ionizers also produce alkaline water that has proven to improve the health and production of chicks.
 Lower mortality rates were observed in studies done where hens and chicks were given alkaline ionized water.
-In addition, keeping nesting and incubation areas clean by using hypchlorous acid left no harmful fumes or residue reducing the impact of cleaning/sterilizing methods on health and mortality.
+In addition, keeping nesting and incubation areas clean by using hypochlorous acid left no harmful fumes or residue reducing the impact of cleaning/sterilizing methods on health and mortality.

 Commercial water ionizers produce electrolyzed water at levels suitable for cleaning, drinking and sterilizing.
 Where traditional chemical disinfectants eventually find their way back into the eco-system, EOW is non-toxic, dissipates quickly and does not negatively impact the environment.